FNNDSC/pl-spleendatads/README.rst

 ~~~~~~~~~

 The recommended way is to use `Apptainer <https://apptainer.org/>`__
 (a.k.a.
-Singularity) to run ``pl-spleendata`` as a container:
+Singularity) to run ``pl-spleendatads`` as a container:

 .. code:: shell

-   apptainer exec docker://fnndsc/pl-spleendata spleendata [--args values...] output/
+   apptainer exec docker://fnndsc/pl-spleendatads spleendatads [--args values...] input/ output/

 To print its available options, run:

 .. code:: shell

-   apptainer exec docker://fnndsc/pl-spleendata spleendata --help
+   apptainer exec docker://fnndsc/pl-spleendatads spleendatads --help

 Examples
 --------

-``spleendata``, being a ChRIS *FS* plugin, only requires one positional
+``spleendatads``, being a ChRIS *DS* plugin, requires two positional
+arguments: an input directory from the upstream parent, and a directory
-argument: a directory that will contain the output data.
-Simply create
+that will contain the output data.
+Simply create an empty ``input`` and
-an empty ``output``.
+``output``.

 .. code:: shell

    mkdir output
-   apptainer exec docker://fnndsc/pl-spleendata:latest spleendata [--args] incoming/ outgoing/
+   apptainer exec docker://fnndsc/pl-spleendatads:latest spleendatads [--args] input/ output/

 Development
 -----------